-Fellowship training in any program other than an ACGME-accredited Gynecologic Oncology, Maternal-Fetal Medicine, Reproductive Endocrinology and Infertility or Female Pelvic Medicine and Reconstructive Surgery or government fellowship program will not extend the 8-year limit.
+Fellowship training in any program other than an ABOG or ACGME-accredited Gynecologic Oncology, Maternal-Fetal Medicine, Reproductive Endocrinology and Infertility or Female Pelvic Medicine and Reconstructive Surgery or government fellowship program will not extend the 8-year limit.

 D. Additional requirements.
 The candidate must meet all of the requirements in the Bulletin for the year they are applying for the test.
-For example, those applying for the 2018 Qualifying Examination must meet the requirements in the 2018 Bulletin.
+For example, those applying for the June 24, 2019, Qualifying Examination must meet the requirements in the 2019 Specialty Qualifying Examination Bulletin under the "Publications" tab at www.abog.org.